On this page:

 - Oxford AstraZeneca COVID-19 Vaccine

-Vectored vaccines utilize either non-pathogenic organisms or plasmids (the vector) (Vrba, November 2020).
-Genes of a pathogen — most often those coding for proteins that act as antigens — are inserted into the genome of the vector.
-The vaccine delivers the vector, which infects host cells and then travels to the nucleus; there the genes of the pathogen are expressed, resulting in the creation of the antigen.
+Viral vector vaccines utilize viruses to deliver genes that encode vaccine antigens into host cells (Vrba, November 2020).
+Genes of a pathogen — typically those that code for specific antigens that elicit a protective immune response — are first inserted into the genome of a viral vector.
+The vector is a virus different from the one the vaccine is targeting (for example, an adenovirus).
+The vaccine delivers the vector, which infects host cells; DNA virus vectors (like adenoviruses) then travel to the nucleus.
+In the nucleus, the genes of the pathogen are expressed, resulting in the creation of the antigen.
 The antigen is then expressed on the host cell surface, resulting in the induction of an immune response.
-This is both a cellular (T cell) and humoral (B cell) response.

-- Replicating viral vectored vaccines infect cells, resulting in the production of the vaccine antigen.
+Replicating viral vector vaccines infect cells, resulting in the production of the vaccine antigen.
 The viral vector is also produced and is then able to infect new cells, which then create more viral antigen.
+The only currently licensed replication-competent vaccines are the recombinant vesicular stomatitis virus (rVSV)-Zaire Ebola virus vaccine and the live attenuated tetravalent dengue vaccine.

-- Non-replicating (sometimes called “replication incompetent” or “replication deficient”) viral vectored vaccines infect cells, resulting in the production of the vaccine antigen, but the viral vector cannot be reproduced (Riel, July 2020).
+Nonreplicating viral vector vaccines infect cells, resulting in the production of the vaccine antigen, but the viral vector cannot be reproduced (van Riel, July 2020).
+Several COVID-19 vaccines are based on this technology, including the Johnson & Johnson/Janssen, Oxford-AstraZeneca and Gam-COVID-Vac (Sputnik V) vaccines.

 In post-authorization studies, both the Oxford-AstraZeneca and J&J/Janssen COVID-19 vaccines have been demonstrated to be safe.
-The only new safety signal identified in post-authorization surveillance studies of both vaccines is an association with rare blood clotting events with low platelet counts - thrombosis with thrombocytopenia syndrome (TTS) and vaccine-induced thrombotic thrombocytopenia (VITT) - which were not observed in the Phase 3 trials.
+One safety signal identified in post-authorization surveillance studies of both vaccines is an association with rare blood clotting events with low platelet counts - thrombosis with thrombocytopenia syndrome (TTS) and vaccine-induced thrombotic thrombocytopenia (VITT) - which were not observed in the Phase 3 trials.
 The American Society of Hematology maintains an up-to-date resource on TTS/VITT that includes a case definition and recommendations regarding diagnostic evaluation and acute management.
+An additional study identified an increased incidence of Guillain-Barré syndrome after vaccination with J&J/Janssen vaccine, compared to baseline incidence rates of Guillain-Barré syndrome (Hanson, April 2022).
+In May 2022, the FDA restricted authorization of the J&J/Janssen vaccine to adults 18 years and older who were medically ineligible to receive another COVID-19 vaccine, or who otherwise would not receive another COVID-19 vaccine, while still noting that the benefits of J&J/Janssen vaccine outweigh the risks.

 In April 2021, CDC and FDA lifted a 10-day pause in U.S. use of the J&J/Janssen vaccine prompted by reports of a rare and severe type of blood clot combined with low blood platelet levels after vaccine administration.
 The agencies’ investigations determined that “available data show that the vaccine’s known and potential benefits outweigh its known and potential risks.”
 A warning was added to the vaccine’s label reflecting the identification of 15 cases of thrombosis-thrombocytopenia syndrome following administration, all of which occurred in women between the ages of 18 and 59.